HaimengBai/431slides/class_14/README.md

 ## Announcements after class:

 1. The [Schedule for Course Project Presentations](https://github.com/THOMASELOVE/431project/blob/master/TaskF/SCHEDULE.md) is now available.
+You will begin to see reactions to Project Task A no earlier than Monday, 2017-10-17.